ENIAC-ZA/DevOpsFun/README.md

 ## Task 2:

-### Setting up Jenkins <-> Kubernetes was a fun challange and introduced me to some new concepts.
+### Setting up Jenkins <-> Kubernetes was a fun challenge and introduced me to some new concepts.
 The steps I took to get everything working were:
 #### Kubernetes:
 - Create and apply a jenkins-dep.yaml to kubernetes:
 ```